install `SeuratData` package (if not yet)

 Install and load the data

-We will use the pbmcsca
+We will use the pbmcsca dataset available from the

-package SeuratData
+package SeuratData.

 # install `SeuratData` package (if not yet)